vetsb/admob-kotlin-dsl/README.md

 # Admob Kotlin DSL
 This library allows to show admob ad (Interstitial, Rewarded and Banner) easily.
-It based on Kotlin DSL features.
+It based on Kotlin DSL features and Coroutines.

 ## Sample
 ### Banner Ad View